revbayes/revbayes.github.io/home/compile_osx.md

 code_layout: bash
 ---

+** NOTE: These instructions are for compiling the development branch. **

 The standard way to build revbayes is to use `cmake`.
 If you want to compile using `meson`, see [revbayes/projects/meson/README.md](https://github.com/revbayes/revbayes/blob/development/projects/meson/README.md).

 ## Pre-requisites